A Flexible, Hands-On master of public health (MPH) Program Taught by Industry Experts

 This course focuses on the fundamentals of research study design and methodology as well as data collection.
 Emphasis is placed on finding and analyzing existing research to develop a research proposal in public health.

-Is required for all new international graduate students in their first semester of enrollment.
+It is required for all new international graduate students in their first semester of enrollment.

 This course is designed to help students from diverse cultural backgrounds learn and adjust to the expectations and requirements deemed necessary for academic success across all Valparaiso University graduate programs.
 This course will build upon information presented at the international graduate student orientation.
 Sequenced opportunities for collaboration and communication (verbal and written) will be integrated throughout the curriculum sequence.